 And a big question arises: should Long Beach Transit (LBT) perhaps do the same in the name of efficiency, considering it has seen nearly a 5% fall year-over-year from 2015 to 2016?
 And perhaps this can be linked to their LBT Star program?

 Let’s be frank, Long Beach: anyone who rides the LBT buses, there is one glaring admission that supersedes the fact that we have a transit system which caters to some 28 million riders per year with the use of 228 buses and that is that the system is not particularly efficient.

 By efficiency, it is not a discussion of getting from Point A to Point B; that is actually well-done—and the “well-done” is part of the major issue.
 When talking of efficiency, the fact that buses stop practically every 600 feet becomes not only frustrating, but immensely inefficient.
 In the name of public transit, one should be able to get to places quickly.
 It should make one want to avoid their car (should they be lucky enough to have one) rather than crave its use.

 Enter Laurence Francis Harrison, a Belmont Shore resident so obsessed with transit, trains, and all things mappable, that he re-mapped the entire LBT system into 9 lines.
-LBT current has 34 regular service lines with 2,000 bus stops.
+LBT currently has 34 regular service lines with 2,000 bus stops.